 Effective March 29, 2017, we sold our intellectual property rights and other assets related to our Cold-EEZE® brand and product line, including all then current and pipeline over-the-counter allergy, cold, flu, multi-symptom relief and immune support treatments for adults and children to the extent each was, or was intended to be, branded "Cold-EEZE®", including all formulations and derivatives thereof (collectively referred to as the "Cold-EEZE® Business") to Mylan Consumer Healthcare Inc. (formerly known as Meda Consumer Healthcare Inc.) ("MCH") and Mylan Inc. (together with MCH, "Mylan") pursuant to the terms of an Asset Purchase Agreement, dated January 6, 2017 (the "Asset Purchase Agreement").
-As a consequence of the sale of the Cold-EEZE® Business, for the three months ended March 31, 2017, we have classified as discontinued operations (i) all income and expenses attributable to the Cold-EEZE® Business, (ii) the gain from the sale of the Cold-EEZE® Business, and (iii) the income tax expense attributed to the sale of the Cold-EEZE® Business.
+As a consequence of the sale of the Cold-EEZE® Business, for the three and nine months ended September 30, 2017, we have classified as discontinued operations (i) all income and expenses attributable to the Cold-EEZE® Business, (ii) the gain from the sale of the Cold-EEZE® Business, and (iii) the income tax expense attributed to the sale of the Cold-EEZE® Business.
 Excluded from the sale of the Cold-EEZE® Business were our accounts receivable and inventory.
 We have also retained all liabilities associated with our Cold-EEZE® Business operations arising prior to March 29, 2017.
-There were no discontinued operations during the three months ended March 31, 2018.